kdgregory/log4j-aws-appenders/docs/design.md

 While useful for specific situations, _synchronous mode is not intended as the default_.
 In addition to slowing down the invoking thread (perhaps significantly), it _does not guarantee delivery_.
-There is still the possibility of an exception during the send, which will requeue the message(s) for later deliver (which might never happen).
+There is still the possibility of an exception during the send, which will requeue the message(s) for later delivery, which might never happen.

 ## Initialization